carpentries/instructor-training/_episodes/14-lesson-study.md

 To teach effectively, you have to know *who* you are teaching.
 Your audience can be identified in many ways.
 Frequently people who are hosting a workshop have a specific audience in mind, based on their own experience.

 One "creative" way to characterize the audience for a course is to write *learner profiles*.
-This technique is borrowed from user interface design, where short profiles of typical users are created to help designers think about their audience's needs, and to give them a shorthand for talking about specific cases.

 Learner profiles have three parts: the person's general background, the problem they face,